 Every three or four years the school undergoes a Department of Education and Training (DET) School Self Evaluation (SSE).
 Our School Strategic Plan is developed following our SSE and an Annual Implementation Plan is written to set guidelines for the year’s Curriculum and to direct the work of the Leadership Team, staff and School Council.

 Our School Council makes a very significant contribution to the school by managing our Uniform Shop, Outside School Hours Care (OSHC), Canteen and special subcommittees as required e.g. Fete.
 We meet on the 4th Wednesday of each month during the school year and our Annual General Meeting (AGM) is held annually in March (public meeting).

 A document outlining the specific roles and responsibilities of School Council is available at the Office.

-Council Member Sherril Duffy (Principal) Council Member Moira Simpson (Assistant Principal) Council Member Grant Rounsley (Year 1 Teacher) Council Member Melissa Ball (Year 3 Teacher) Council Member Mat Doran-Brown (Year 3 Teacher)
+Council Member Sherril Duffy (Principal) Council Member Moira Simpson (Assistant Principal) Council Member Grant Rounsley (Leading Teacher) Council Member Kate Morrison (Year 1 Teacher) Council Member Kristy Smith (Year 2 Teacher)

 Sub-committees assist the work of School Council by exploring key strategic issues in more detail than is possible at a School Council meeting and providing opportunities to involve and utilise the expertise and experiences of members of the school community (and wider community) who are not members of school council.
 Teachers, parents and students – with knowledge, skills and interests in particular areas (including teaching and learning, policy development, future directions in education, community relations and buildings and grounds) make a meaningful contribution to all sub-committees.
 Membership of sub-committees is determined by the Council.
 At least one member of the Council must be a member of each sub-committee.